Shivam2001Amin/Dijkstra-s-Algorithm/README.md

 To compile and run the output using command line, follow the below steps:
 To compile: go to the directory and use g++ -o dijkstra.cpp dijkstra To run: ./dijkstra
-Input: Entervalues for a 6x6 matrix.
+Input: Enter values for a 6x6 matrix.
 Sample input:
 {{0 10 20 0 0 0},
 {10 0 0 50 10 0},